 applicants’ preparedness for college;

 applicants’ likelihood to complete college;

-completeness of essays in addressing prompts;
+completeness of personal statements in addressing prompts;

 county distribution for those selected for the college savings match and incentive program; and